 Preiser said the company plans to offer video installation as an option going forward, especially for simple repairs.
 And while in-person installation for new equipment will always be preferable, being able to do routine work without having to travel will save money and free up a lot of time.

 Preiser Scientific is one example of West Virginia businesses that are adapting to COVID changes and finding new ways to export their goods and services.
-The West Virginia Development Office is here to help you get through this challenging time and find export success.
+The West Virginia Department of Economic Development is here to help you get through this challenging time and find export success.
 Contact a member of our friendly and knowledgeable staff today.